Marcel Faribault

 Marcel Faribault, (October 8, 1908 - May 26, 1972) was a Canadian notary, businessman and administrator.

 Background

 Born in Montreal, he was the son of René Faribault and Anna Pauzé and was educated at the Université de Montréal.
 A successful notary, he became president of Trust Général du Canada.
 He died in Outremont, on May 26, 1972, and was interred in the Notre Dame des Neiges Cemetery.

 Legislative Council of Quebec

 He was appointed to the Legislative Council of Quebec by Premier Daniel Johnson Sr. in 1967 and supported the Union Nationale.

 Federal politics

 In the 1968 Canadian federal election, Faribault was the Quebec lieutenant to Progressive Conservative Party of Canada leader Robert Stanfield and an unsuccessful candidate in the Gamelin riding.

-Honors
+Honours

 In 1971 he was made a Companion of the Order of Canada.

 After his death in 1972, he was entombed at the Notre Dame des Neiges Cemetery in Montreal.